aionescu/oplang/README.md

 #### Tail Call Optimization*

 While not implementing full tail call optimization (due to using C as a backend, which does not support TCO), the compiler detects functions that are called in tail position and instead of allocating a new tape for them, it passes the caller's tape to the tail-called function (i.e. the caller and the callee share a single tape).

-## Building from source

-In order to build the compiler, simply run `stack build` in the repo's root directory.
-You will need the `Stack` build tool, which you can download [here](https://docs.haskellstack.org/en/stable/README/).

-Once built, run `stack run -- <args>` to run the compiler. (e.g. `stack run -- -o a.out code.op`)

 ## License